Dejan Parezanović

-Dejan Parezanović (Дејан Парезановић; born 16 April 1994) is a Serbian football defender, who plays for Sloga Kraljevo.
+Dejan Parezanović (Дејан Парезановић; born 16 April 1994) is a Serbian football defender.
 His trademark is a very long throw.
 His older brother, Dragan, is also a footballer.

 Club career

 Sloga Kraljevo

 Born in Kraljevo, Parezanović started playing football with local football academy Bubamara.
 Later he moved to Sloga Kraljevo, where he passed all youth categories.
 He joined the first team for the 2011–12 Serbian First League season, and made 2 caps for the spring 2012.
 He spent 2012–13 season with U19 team, and after ended his youth career, Dejan was loaned to Partizan Bumbarevo Brdo for the 2013–14 season.

 2014–15 season

 Parezanović returned in Sloga for the 2014–15 season, after almost the whole squad from the past season left the club.
 He started season as the first choice, but after several lost matches in row and without points, Borko Milenković signed for Sloga and Parezanović moved on the bench.
 However, after several players left the club after bad results, Milenković changed position to centre-back, so Parezanović returned in starting 11 for the 9th fixture match against BSK Borča, and played the rest of matches until the first half-season.
 For the spring part of season, coach Veljko Dovedan just used him for a match against Proleter Novi Sad.